-Under the guidance of an expert librarian, library users can seek information and/or reference services in-person, via telephone, via email and/or via AskAway.
-The librarian cannot conduct research on behalf of a student but can provide detailed assistance in finding the best databases, evaluating resources and honing research skills to increase the relevance and accuracy of student research.
+Under the guidance of an expert Librarian, library users can seek information and/or reference services inperson, via email, online and/or via AskAway.
+The Librarian cannot conduct research on behalf of a student but can provide detailed assistance in finding the best databases, evaluating resources and honing research skills to increase the relevance and accuracy of student research.